Iskandhar School

 Iskandhar School is a government-run public school in Malé, Maldives.
-It was founded in 10th May 1961, under the name of Hameediyya Montessori School.
+It was founded on 10 May 1961, under the name of Hameediyya Montessori School.
 The school currently has over 2000 students and over 130 teachers.
 It is one of the oldest educational institutions in the Maldives.

 History

-Iskandhar school was established in 10th May, 1961, by the former Sultan of the Maldives, Muhammad Fareed Didi, under the name Hameediyya Montessori School.
+Iskandhar School was established on 10 May 1961, by the former Prime Minister of the Maldives, Ibrahim Nasir, under the name Hameediyya Montessori School.
 Initially, the school only catered to primary students of certain grades.

-The school was renamed to Naasiriyya Montessori school in 1970, following the extension of the school building and the creation of more classrooms.
+The school was renamed to Naasiriyya Montessori School in 1970, following the extension of the school building and the creation of more classrooms.
 The first principal of the school, M. Vanculumburge, retired 4 years later, in 1974.
 By 1978, the school had 588 students and 18 classes.
+In 1979, the school was renamed to Iskandhar Montessori School.

-The school was renamed to its current name, after Sultan Ibrahim Iskandhar Siri Kularanmeeba Mahaa Radhun, before 1990.
+The school was renamed to its current name, after Sultan Ibrahim Iskandhar Siri Kularanmeeba Mahaa Radhun, on 1 January 1980.
 In 1990, the school became a fully-fledged primary school, being able to educate students from grades 1 to 5.
 By 2000, the school began educating students of grades 6 and 7, and by 2010, the school also became a secondary school.
-The school is also more recently known for putting a teacher in a leading position that sexually abused the kids there.
+The school celebrates its anniversary each year.

+In 2025, the school's old building was demolished after being deemed unsafe for many years by the Ministry of Education.

+The school also has been under the light of controversy by being caught cheating in enrolling students in 2019, by inappropriate sexual conduct by a leading teacher towards a student in 2022, and a leading teacher forcibly cutting of a student's hair without parent's consent in 2025.